Get Around Amsterdam

 Frequently asked questions

-How much does an Amsterdam canal cruise cost?
+How much does an Amsterdam canal cruise cost in 2026?

 Are Amsterdam canal cruises worth it?